-The Colorful Pahiyas Festival, Still a Lucban, Quezon Experience
+The Colorful Pahiyas Festival, a precious Experience at Lucban, Quezon

 So much has been written about the Lucban, Quezon's Pahiyas Festival, but it was entirely different if you visited the place and experienced it personally.
 Part of our office Teambuilding is to experience the Tradition and Festivies, which often happen in the place every 15th of May.
 Even before the actual celebration, the place is already in a very festive mood.
 Residents were already busy adorning their house, mostly displaying the business that has been helping their families through the years